Operads, modules over walled Brauer categories, and Koszul complexes: Generalized Schur functors and Koszul complexes

 \begin{rem} As observed above, $H_* (T^{\bullet, \bullet} \otimes _{\kk \uwb} \kzcx \otimes_{\dwbtw} M)$ is a graded object in $\falg (\spmon)$.
 By Proposition \ref{prop:weak_stabilization_homology} we already have an understanding of the {\em weak stabilization} of this homology.

 As will become apparent in the application to operadic structures, it is of significant interest to study these functors (in each homological degree) as objects of $\falg (\spmon)$, i.e., {\em before} stabilization.
-The weak stabilization loses much information.
-Notably: \begin{enumerate} \item it does not `see' the torsion submodule; \item for a composition factor in $\falg(\spmon)/ \falg_\tors(\spmon)$ (i.e., detected by the weak stabilization), one has no information on the support of the corresponding subquotient in $\falg (\spmon)$, again due to the fact of working up to torsion. \end{enumerate} We thus seek other ways of examining this structure. \end{rem}
+The weak stabilization loses much information, for example: \begin{enumerate} \item weak stabilization does not `see' the torsion submodule; \item for a composition factor in $\falg(\spmon)/ \falg_\tors(\spmon)$ (i.e., detected by the weak stabilization), a priori one has no information on the support of the corresponding subquotient in $\falg (\spmon)$. \end{enumerate} We thus seek other ways of examining this structure. \end{rem}